fzingg/hyperloop-showcase/README.md

 		someMethod
 	end

 As you can see, sample 3 & 4 are not that different and as a Reactrb developer, I actually prefer sample 3.
-If I were a JavaScript or JSX developer I would completely understand the advantage of abstracting Bootstrap CSS into React Components so I don't have to work directly with CSS and JavaScript but this is not the case with Reactrb as CSS classes are added to HTML elements with simple dot notation:
+If I were a JavaScript or JSX developer I would completely understand the advantage of abstracting Bootstrap CSS into React Components so I don't have to work directly with CSS and JavaScript but this is not the case with **HyperReact** as CSS classes are added to HTML elements with simple dot notation:

 	span.pull_right {}